• Skip to primary navigation

 This appetizer is so simple to make and delicious that once you know how to make them properly, you will probably be cooking them quite often.

 • Use gram or chickpea flour.
-This flour is lighter, healthier and turns out crispier than regular flour.
+This flour is lighter, healthier, and turns out crispier than regular flour.

 • Always make sure the oil is hot enough before dropping your bhajis.
 You can always check by dipping a bit of the mixture.

-• When you take the Bhaji out of the oil, leave them on a paper kitchen towel for a couple of minutes to get any excess of oil and get them crispier.
+• When you take the Bhaji out of the oil, leave them on a paper kitchen towel for a couple of minutes to get any excess oil and get them crispier.

 • Serve hot.
 The best Onion Bhaji are the ones served hot.
 Once they get cold, they lose their crispiness and are not that enjoyable.
 You can always have the batter ready and leave the cooking process for the very last minute.

 • Get the mixture so it drops off the spoon easily.
-This will ensure crunchy and light bhaji.
+This will ensure a crunchy and light bhaji.

 • If the veggies are not sticking together, add a bit more gram flour.
 If the mixture seems too dry, add a bit more water.